Audrey Flack

 World War II (Vanitas)

-In another of her Vanitas, Flack addresses the connected questions of memory, the Holocaust and the friability of human life.
+In another of her Vanitas, Flack addressed the connected questions of memory, the Holocaust and the friability of human life.
 Rather than a Hollywood icon (Marilyn), this time Flack places her objects around a reproduction of Margaret Bourke-White's famous black and white photograph of the Buchenwald Concentration Camp liberation of 1945.
 Bourke-White's image forms the backdrop for a selection of juxtapositions featuring ephemeral and permanent emblems, while the text, at the bottom of the frame, is reproduced from Jewish religious teachings.
 Like the pocket-watch at the top of the frame, the organic items - a rose, decaying fruit, cake, a butterfly, and a burning candle (perhaps a memorial or yahrzeit candle) - represent the impermanence of this world.
-The permanent, luxury, items - silverware and pearls - are drawn rather from Flack's personal possessions and these lend the image its basis in Jewish culture and relate, indeed, to Flack's own religious and personal background.
+The permanent, luxury, items - silverware and pearls - were drawn rather from Flack's personal possessions and these lend the image its basis in Jewish culture and relate, indeed, to Flack's own religious and personal background.

 Oil over acrylic on canvas - Private Collection